-Recommendation Priority Ratings: High Priority recommendations have actual / potential critical implications for the achievement of the Charter Trustee's objectives and/or a major effect Agreed actions should be urgently implemented by the Charter Trustee and the associated risk(s) added to the Charter Trustee Risk Register.
+Recommendation Priority Ratings: High Priority High Priority recommendations have actual / potential critical implications for the achievement of the Charter Trustee's objectives and/or a major effect on delivery.
+Agreed actions should be urgently implemented by the Charter Trustee and the associated risk(s) added to the Charter Trustee Risk Register.
 Recommendations will be followed-up by Internal Audit as part of the next audit review.
 Medium Priority Medium Priority recommendations have actual / potential significant implications for the achievement of the Charter Trustee's objectives and/or a significant effect on delivery.
 Agreed actions should be implemented by the Charter Trustee and formal consideration should be given to adding the associated risk(s) to the Charter Trustee Risk Register.
 Recommendations will be followed-up by Internal Audit as part of the next audit review.
-Low Priority Each method by the followed-up by Internal Audit as part of the next audit review.
+Low Priority Low Priority Low Priority recommendations have actual / potential minor implications for achievement of the Charter Trustee's objectives and/or a minor experimentations will be followed-up by Internal Audit as part of the next audit review.